dragomang87/byte-alphabet/README.md

 The main problem with the notation is that the visibility of the diacritics is very font dependent and is likely indiscernible or badly rendered with many fonts.
-As an example, the above hex strings would be represented as follows with the proposed byte alphabet:
+As an example, the above hex strings would be represented as follows with the proposed byte alphabet (where indeed the tilde's are not displayed properly):
 ```
 8  : 0y1T (none)
 16 : 0y10B̲ (underline)